-- TV Streamer 2 streams audio from a TV and most other audio sources to your hearing aids at a volume that suits vou. - Remote Control adjusts volume, mutes your hearing aids and changes programs. - Remote Control 2 adjusts volume, mutes your hearing aids, changes programs and displays your settings. - Phone Clip+ streams phone conversations and stereo sound to both hearing aids and doubles as a remote control - Micro Mic is a microphone that can be worn by others.
-It improves speech comprehension in noisy situations. - Multi Mic works like the Micro Mic but doubles as a table microphone.
+- Beltone Direct TV Link 2 streams audio from a TV and most other audio sources to your hearing aids at a volume that suits vou. - Remote Control adjusts volume, mutes your hearing aids and changes programs. - Beltone Direct Remote Control 2 adjusts volume, mutes your hearing aids, changes programs and displays your settings. - Beltone Direct Phone Link 2 streams phone conversations and stereo sound to both hearing aids and doubles as a remote control - Beltone Direct myPAL Micro is a microphone that can be worn by others.
+It improves speech comprehension in noisy situations. - Beltone Direct mvPAL Pro works like the Beltone Direct mvPAL Micro but doubles as a table microphone.
 It connects with loop and FM systems and has a mini-jack input for streaming audio from a computer or music player.

-- Ask your hearing care professional for more information on the range of available wireless accessories. - You should only use recommended wireless accessories with your wireless hearing aids.
-For assistance with pairing your hearing aid with any of our accessories, please refer to the user guide for the relevant wireless accessory.
+- · Ask your hearing care professional for more information on the range of Beltone wireless accessories. - You should only use Beltone wireless accessories with your wireless hearing aids.
+For assistance with pairing your hearing aid with any of Beltone accessories, please refer to the user guide for the relevant wireless accessory.